k8-g/T1A3-App/docs/Help Documentation.md

 -----
 -  **Press 'S' to view stats:**

+    Press `'S' + 'Enter'` to access the Stats page.
 Here you can view your wins and losses!
-Press any key and  `'Enter'` to exit the stats page.
+Press any key and  `'Enter'` or  just `'Enter'` to exit the stats page.
 ---
 -  **Press 'Q' to exit game:**